sitinursalamah/Big-Data-Geospatial-Analysis-Health-and-Transportation-Accessibility-in-Cibinong-Indonesia/README.md

-# 🗺️ Big Data Geospatial Analysis: Health and Transportation Accessibility in Cibinong, Indonesia
+# 🗺️ Geospatial Network Analysis of Health Accessibility in Cibinong, Indonesia

 This project explores spatial accessibility to healthcare facilities in Cibinong, West Java, Indonesia using geospatial data from **OpenStreetMap (OSM)** and analysis tools such as **OSMNX**, **NetworkX**, and **GeoPandas**.